minprog/programming-1/40 Understanding/60 Multimedia/10 problem set.md

 ## 4. Another Dimension

-11. What’s a wireframe?
+11. What's a wireframe?
 Describe how we use wireframes to represent objects in 3D space.

 12. Homer went to download a mesh of a doughnut, but the file he downloaded looks more like a box.
-D’oh!
-Lisa says that he shouldn’t worry, though, because the mesh he downloaded will work just fine.
+D'oh!
+Lisa says that he shouldn't worry, though, because the mesh he downloaded will work just fine.
 Why?

-13. What’s the difference between a container and a codec?
+13. What's the difference between a container and a codec?
 Give an example of each.

 ## 5. Graphic Designer

 14. Try seam carving some of your own photos!
-It’s really cool.
-If you don’t have any photos of your own, feel free to download some from the Internet.
+It's really cool.
+If you don't have any photos of your own, feel free to download some from the Internet.
 Content-aware scaling is available in both Photoshop (<http://www.adobe.com/products/photoshop.html>) and as a plugin for the GIMP